-Upon submission, you will receive a response electronically stating whether the background check was favorable.
+Please be advised that you may or may not receive an approval letter or email confirming receipt upon submission.
+If there is a concern with the background check, Imperial will notify you.
 It is at the discretion of Imperial Headquarters as to what is unfavorable for working with mentees.
-Newly created Nobles and Daughters who have been created within the past year, do not need to obtain a new background check until their anniversary as a member.
+Newly created Nobles and Daughters created within the past year, do not need to obtain a new background check until their anniversary as a member.